Privacy in file sharing networks: Tracking initiators and responders

 In version 0.4 of the Gnutella protocol, an ultrapeer which receives a message from a leaf node (message with hop count zero) knows for sure that the message was originated from that leaf node.

 In version 0.6 of the protocol, If an ultrapeer receives a message from an ultrapeer with hop count zero then it knows that the message originated by the ultrapeer or by one of its leaves (The average number of the leaves nodes that are connected to an ultrapeer is 200).

 Tracking a single node

 Many clients of Gnutella have an HTTP monitor feature.
 This feature allows sending information about the node to any node which supports an empty HTTP request, and receiving on response.
 Research shows that a simple crawler which is connected to Gnutella network can get from an initial entry point a list of IP addresses which are connected to that entry point.
 Then the crawler can continue to inquire for other IP addresses.
 An academic research performed the following experiment: At NYU, a regular Gnucleus software client that was connected to the Gnutella network as a leaf node, with distinctive listening TCP port 44121.
-At the Hebrew University, Jerusalem, Israel, a crawler ran looking for client listening with port 44121.
+At the Hebrew University of Jerusalem, a crawler ran looking for client listening with port 44121.
 In less than 15 minutes the crawler found the IP address of the Gnucleus client in NYU with the unique port.